-Stewardship -- The Stream Team program helps landowners and stream users plan and carry out projects by matching them with the appropriate agency or ongoing organizational efforts.
+The Stream Habitat program helps landowners and stream users plan and carry out projects by matching them with the appropriate agency or ongoing organizational efforts.
 Litter control, streambank stabilization, streamside tree plantings, improvement of fish and wildlife habitat, water-quality monitoring and other special projects are all possible.
 Working with landowners, volunteers have repaired hundreds of miles of eroding streambanks.
 They’ve monitored water quality on thousands of miles of streams and have picked up tons of litter.

 Stream Habitat program members can adopt a stream, determine its current situation and plan a project based on their initial survey.
 This is done with the landowner’s approval and technical assistance from program sponsors.
 Projects can include litter pick-ups, watelity monitoring, streambank erosion control, watershed improvement and more.
 Your imagination is the only limitation.